-In many cases you may need to accces internal engine and request data in your scripts.
-You may for example want to use the user's input in a script or store a request parameter in a global variable.
+In many cases you may need to access the internal engine and request data in your scripts.
+You may, for example, want to use the user's input in a script or store a request parameter in a global variable.
 The Teneo engine scripting API provides access for scripts to internal engine data as well as request parameters.
 For more details, please refer to the Engine scripting API Reference.

-You can add scripts at various places in a solution, depending on when you want the script to be executed.
+You can add scripts to various places in a solution, depending on when you want the script to be executed.
 Some places have already been covered:

-This chapter will cover additional areas where you can add and use scripts or that are revelant when working with scripts.
+This chapter will cover additional areas where you can add and use scripts or that are relevant when working with scripts.

 Was this page helpful?